jy03189211/gameshop/README.md

 - Being new to Django, everything too quite a while in the beginning and the actual schedule was thus slightly lagging behind, but we still managed to get everything done well in time
-- Managed to create the project by communicating mainly through Slack.
+- Managed to create the project by communicating only through Slack

 ## Instructions
 - Application available at: https://boiling-gorge-94597.herokuapp.com/